BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

 Section 2.
 Number and Qualifications

 The Board of Directors shall consist of no fewer than sixteen (16) and no more than twenty-four (24) elected directors, all of whom shall be members in good standing with the Congregation (“Elected Members”).
 The exact number of Elected Members shall be fixed from time to time by the Board of Directors within these specified limits.
 Up to two (2) other past presidents designated by the President, subject to the approval of the Board of Directors may also serve with voting privileges.
-The presidents of Men’s Club and Women of Reform Judaism and any other Board authorized auxiliary of the Congregation, during their tenure in such offices, shall be ex-officio members of the Board of Directors without voting privileges, except that one vote per auxiliary shall be granted whenever the respective group possesses one hundred (100) paid members who are members in good standing of the congregation.
+The presidents of Men’s Club and Women of Beth Israel and any other Board authorized auxiliary of the Congregation, during their tenure in such offices, shall be ex-officio members of the Board of Directors without voting privileges, except that one vote per auxiliary shall be granted whenever the respective group possesses one hundred (100) paid members who are members in good standing of the congregation.
 The determination of voting rights of the auxiliary presidents shall be determined annually as of June 30.
-In addition, the president of the Cemetery and Mausoleum Association, Inc. and the president of the Congregation’s senior youth group shall be ex-officio members of the Board without voting privileges.
+In addition, the president of the Congregation’s senior youth group shall be ex-officio members of the Board without voting privileges.